rradczewski/ymmv/_posts/2019-01-09-ftt-personal-retrospectives.md

 My inspiration to do this came from a conversation I had at [SoCraTes 2014](https://socrates-conference.de/).
 [Martin Heider](https://twitter.com/martinheider) explained how he's doing his yearly retrospective to me: He crafts his own apprenticeship diploma, reflecting on his past year from an imaginative mentor-perspective and offering advice to himself for the year to come.

 Back then I was less fond of writing prose, so instead of writing a letter to myself, I covered my couch table in [paper](https://www.ikea.com/us/en/catalog/products/80324072/) and started drawing a mind-map.
 Since then, I have improved the format every year.
-This year, when talking Christmas plans, people have become curious about about my method.
+This year, when talking Christmas plans, people have become curious about my method.
 This is why I'm sharing it with you now.
 For obvious reasons, I won't disclose the results of my personal retrospectives, though.

 # Context